-5.6.6 Processing
+5.8.7 Processing

-Thus, the implementation of the CCS engine is only concerned with the actual CCS operators (i.e., the elements in the ccs: namespace.
-Atomic actions are executed "immediately" by submitting them to the domain nodes (if specified by an URL) or to a domain broker (see Chapter 8) that is responsible for the domain, forwarding them to appropriate domain nodes).
+The implementation of the CCS engine is only concerned with the actual CCS operators (i.e., the elements in the ccs: namespace).
+Atomic actions are executed "immediately" by submitting them to the domain nodes (if specified by an URL) or to a domain broker (see Chapter 8) that is responsible for the domain, forwarding them to appropriate domain nodes.

-The handling of embedded <ccs:Event>, <ccs:query>, <ccs:test>, and <ccs:action> elements with embedded fragments of other languages is done in the same way as the evaluation of components by the ECA engine.
+The handling of embedded <ccs:Event>, <ccs:Query>, <ccs:Test>, and <ccs:Action> elements with embedded fragments of other languages is done in the same way as the evaluation of components by the ECA engine.
 This will be discussed in Section 9.5.

-5.6.7 ECA Rules vs. CCS
+5.8.8 ECA Rules vs. CCS